 You could easily confuse Googiehost with Googlehost, a cheeky way of getting some attention.
 However, the eight-year-old Googiehost still remains one of the better options in a not-so-great bunch of free web hosting providers.

 That said, the company’s website inspires little confidence.
-The small print copyright notice extends until 2021 rather than 2020, presumably to protect against potential infractions by time travellers.
+The small print copyright notice was extended to 2021 even when it was the year 2018, presumably to protect against potential infractions by time travelers.
 Also, odd grammatical mistakes abound – Lastest, Trsuted, Powerfull – that sort of thing (and at the time of writing, there are apparently '2,12,020' users all over the world).